apache/camel/examples/camel-example-reload/Readme.md

 The reload only applies to Camel routes, eg the `<route>` elements inside `<camelContext>`.
 For changes to Spring or OSGi Blueprint `<bean>`s or Java code, then alternative reload strategies can be used.
-For example Spring Boot has a live reload tool, which you can try with the `camel-example-spring-boot-live-reload` example.
 OSGi Blueprint can be reloaded using Karaf container where you can run the `dev:watch *` command and then rebuild your code with `mvn install` which triggers Karaf to redeploy the bundle when the SNAPSHOT jar is updated in the local Maven repository.

 ### How to try